mGalarnyk/Python_Tutorials/Scrapy/README.md

 Save it in a file named <b>fundrazr_scrape.py</b> under the fundrazr/fundrazr/spiders directory.

-The current fundrazr directory should now have the following contents:
+The current project should now have the following contents:
 ![](https://github.com/mGalarnyk/Python_Tutorials/blob/master/Scrapy/Tutorial_Images/DirectoryafterMakingFile.png)

 ## Running the Spider